Henning1/dogqc/README.md

 Make the most out of your SIMD investments: counter control flow divergence in compiled query pipelines.
 DaMoN 2018.

  [4] https://github.com/electrum/tpch-dbgen

+ [5] Henning Funke, Jens Teubner:
+ Like water and oil: with a proper emulsifier, query compilation and data parallelism will mix well.
+VLDB Conference 2020.